Daily update / closing weekend / night-event route

 Dates and hours 5-28 Jun 2026; the official festival page lists 7:30pm-10:30pm daily.

-Cost Festival admission is free; some programmes, food, or experiences may cost extra or require registration.
+Cost Festival admission is free; GastroBeats entry is free, but food, selected activities, or experiences may cost extra.

 Theme and scale The 2026 theme is Movement, with 14 light art installations by 17 local and international artists.